zdavatz/oddb2xml/README.md

 The top elements of all XML files have a SHA256 attribute over their content.
 The content corresponds to Nokogiris text method of the node which is essentially join by "\n" + some whitespaces of each element.
 Consumers of the data file may use it to check whether they have to replace the corresponding nodes.

-With the option --artikelstamm_v5 it can also generate directly an artikelstamm usabel for Elexis which is needed for Elexis >= 3.3.

-With the option --artikelstamm_v3 it should also generate directly an artikelstamm usabel for Elexis which is needed for 3.0.x or 3.1.x.
+Generating files for Elexis Artikelstamm is discussed in the [Readme for the Artikelstamm](artikelstamm.md)

 ## usage